 - I then removed the return fuel line at the top of the tank.

-- I then placed a hydrolic jack under the skid pan and jacked it up just enough to hold the tank in place.
+- I then placed a hydraulic jack under the skid pan and jacked it up just enough to hold the tank in place.

-- Two metal straps are all that holds the tank, so simply remove the 13mm nuts and remove the straps.
+- Two metal straps are all that hold the tank, so simply remove the 13mm nuts and remove the straps.

 - Now slowly lower your jack and the tank will start coming out back first.
 Watch out not to spill the remaining gallon of fuel.